StyraInc/regal/docs/rules/bugs/invalid-metadata-attribute.md

 [annotations](https://www.openpolicyagent.org/docs/latest/policy-language/#annotations).
 Custom attributes, like `category` above, should be placed under the `custom` key, which is a map of arbitrary key-value pairs.

-While arbitrary attributes is accepted, they will not be treated as metadata annotations but regular comments, and as such won't be available to other tools that
+While arbitrary attributes are accepted, they will not be treated as metadata annotations but regular comments, and as such won't be available to other tools that
 [process annotations](https://www.openpolicyagent.org/docs/latest/policy-language/#accessing-annotations).
 These tools include built-in functions like